-Delamotte is among the oldest Champagne houses.
-Together with Salon, they are part of the Laurent-Perrier group, and under the management of one president: Didier Depond.
+Founded in 1760, Delamotte is among the oldest Champagne houses.
+Based in Le Mesnil-sur-Oger in the same house with Salon, they are part of the Laurent-Perrier group, and under the management of one president: Didier Depond.
 Delamotte can be seen as the little sister of Salon, as it also produces nice champagnes with large amounts of chardonnay, and blanc de blancs from the best crus in the Côte des Blancs.

 François Delamotte, a magistrate in Reims, founded his Champagne house in 1760.
 His son Nicolas-Louis perpetuated the firm, together with his business partner Jean-Baptiste Lanson.
 However, after Nicolas died in 1837, having no heirs, the house came into the hands of Jean-Baptiste.
 For a short period, the house continued as Veuve Delamotte-Barrachin until 1856 when Nicolas’ widow passed away and the Lanson family gained full control of the company, reestablishing it as Lanson Père et Fils.
 But Delamotte would come back to life as a spin-off from the Lanson family with Marie-Louise Lanson, granddaughter of Jean-Baptiste Lanson.
 Although she was the oldest of three siblings, she was not the primary inheritor of Lanson, and received Delamotte instead.
 She married Charles de Nonancourt, and had two sons, Charles and Bernard.
 Charles inherited Delamotte in 1927, while Bernard took control of a small house called Laurent-Perrier, which Marie-Louise had purchased in 1938 and that would later become one of the largest houses of Champagne.
 Charles sold Delamotte in 1988 to Laurent-Perrier, which six months later also acquired the neighboring house Salon.
 Since then, the two houses are bound together.